 And here’s how to progress and get stronger over time with this routine:

-This nutrition and training plan will get you started and provide you with awesome results during your first few months.
-After that, you’ll need to make some adjustments to your diet and training.
+This nutrition and training plan will provide you with awesome results during your first few months of transforming your body.
+After that, you will need to make some adjustments to your diet and training.

 What those adjustments are is outside the scope of this article.
-So to avoid making this article into a book, I created a guide called How to Build an Aesthetic Physique for you.
-It’s a completely free ebook including a road map guiding you from your current condition to your goal physique.
+So to avoid making this article into a book, I created a guide called How to Build an Aesthetic Physique.
+It’s a completely free ebook guiding you from your current condition to your goal physique.

 You can get it for free here.
 Make sure you read it, and if you have any questions leave a comment below and I’ll answer asap.